 Restoration, Water and Climate

 Forests are essential elements of terrestrial green infrastructure and play a key role in the water cycle and climate stabilization.
-Despite this, 30% of global forest cover has already been cleared and only 15% of primary forest remains.
-With respect to water resources, studies conducted by The Nature Conservancy and its partners show that the preservation and restoration of natural vegetation around springs and sources generate a positive return on investment in terms of water security, since they increase water flow and decrease treatment costs.
+Despite these benefits, 30% of global forest cover has already been cleared and only 15% of primary forest remains.
+With respect to water resources, studies conducted by TNC and its partners show that the preservation and restoration of natural vegetation around springs and sources generate a positive return on investment in terms of water security, since they increase water flow and decrease treatment costs.
 With regards to climate, forests absorb CO2 from the atmosphere, principally during growth, contributing towards the mitigation of climate change.

 The Main Lines of Action

-The Nature Conservancy promotes the coordination and strengthening of public policies and executive arrangements to scale up projects and the dissemination of restoration manuals to guide the construction of State Environmental Regularization Programs (PRAs, acronym in Portuguese) and Strategic Forest Restoration Plans, which consist of a restoration supply chain assessment, identification of bottle necks and opportunities, and organization of the restoration agenda for each given region.
-To aid this process, The Nature Conservancy participates in the following entities: the Board of the Atlantic Forest Restoration Pact, the Ministry of Environment working group on the development of the National Plan for the Restoration of Native Vegetation (PLANAVEG, acronym in Portuguese) and the Brazilian Climate, Forest and Agriculture Coalition.
+TNC promotes the coordination and strengthening of public policies and executive arrangements to bring scale to projects and disseminate restoration manuals to guide the development of State Environmental Compliance Programs (PRAs,) and Strategic Forest Restoration Plans, which consist of a restoration supply chain assessment, identification of bottle necks and opportunities, and organization of the restoration agenda for each given region.
+To aid this process, TNC participates in the following entities: The Board of the Atlantic Forest Restoration Pact, the Ministry of the Environment working group on the development of the National Plan for the Restoration of Native Vegetation (PLANAVEG) and the Brazilian Climate, Forest and Agriculture Coalition.

-Monitoring is a key component of the restoration process, and is essential for evaluating activities and whether changes are required to increase their effectiveness and reduce implementation costs.
-The Nature Conservancy and other organizations and companies, based on their experiences in the field, have developed a Monitoring and Restoration Protocol, which has the stamp of approval of the Atlantic Forest Restoration Pact, which considers indicators of vegetation structure, composition and diversity.
+Monitoring is a key component of the restoration process and is essential for evaluating activities and assessing whether changes are required to increase their effectiveness and reduce implementation costs.
+Based on their experiences in the field, TNC and other organizations and companies have developed a Monitoring and Restoration Protocol that considers indicators such as vegetation structure, composition and diversity, and has the approval of the Atlantic Forest Restoration Pact.

 Dissemination and Capacity Building

-The Nature Conservancy develops and organizes courses, training workshops, publications, educational materials and field days to enhance knowledge of restoration ecology.
-The main projects that are currently underway include: the national forest restoration training program, guides focusing on regional forest species, and various manuals and booklets on forest restoration focusing on specific regions and targeted at field technicians and farmers.
+TNC develops and organizes courses, training workshops, publications, educational materials and field days to enhance knowledge of restoration ecology.
+The main projects that are currently underway include: the national forest restoration training program, guides focusing on regional forest species, and various manuals and booklets on forest restoration for field technicians and farmers of specific regions.